Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 - [uv: Caching](https://docs.astral.sh/uv/concepts/cache/), the shared package cache
 - [uv: Locking and syncing](https://docs.astral.sh/uv/concepts/projects/sync/), `--locked`, `--frozen`, and automatic locking
 - [uv: Python versions](https://docs.astral.sh/uv/concepts/python-versions/), version discovery and pinning
+- [uv: Using workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces/), several packages in one repository
 - [uv: Exporting a lockfile](https://docs.astral.sh/uv/concepts/projects/export/), generating requirements.txt
 - [Python packaging: pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/), the project recipe
-- [Python: venv](https://docs.python.org/3/library/venv.html), the standard-library module behind `.venv` internals and the older workflow in Section 15
+- [Python: venv](https://docs.python.org/3/library/venv.html), the standard-library module behind `.venv` internals and the older workflow in Section 17
-- [VS Code: Python environments](https://code.visualstudio.com/docs/python/environments), the interpreter picker described in Section 6
+- [VS Code: Python environments](https://code.visualstudio.com/docs/python/environments), the interpreter picker described in Section 7

 ---

 ## How to read this guide

-The sections follow the real order you would run things: set up, create a project, add what it needs, run it, then understand the files, structure, and storage that resulted.
+The sections follow the real order you would run things: set up, decide which command starts you off, create a project, add what it needs, run it, then understand the files, structure, and storage that resulted.
 Each section explains the command, what it changes on disk, and the reasoning behind it, then ends with a short **Notes** list of the things that bite people.

 One ordering choice is deliberate and worth flagging.
-The virtual environment does not appear until Section 7, well after you have already built and run a project.
+The virtual environment does not appear until Section 8, well after you have already built and run a project.
 That is not an oversight — it is how uv actually behaves.
 You are never required to create an environment yourself, so the guide does not teach it as a step.
 It arrives later as something to understand and manage rather than something to remember to do.

 The recurring theme to watch for is a split that runs through everything.
 A few heavy, reusable resources live **outside** any single project (the Python interpreters and the package cache), while each project keeps only the light, specific things (its recipe and its environment).
 Hold that split in mind and every behavior below follows from it.